dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/viewing_unsubmitted_responses.md

 ## Viewing unsubmitted responses

-To see all unsubmitted responses for your project, navigate to the "Responses" page and click the "View unsubmitted responses" link underneath the statuses and labels section.
+To view all unsubmitted responses for your project, navigate to the "Responses" page and click the "View unsubmitted responses" link underneath the statuses and labels section.
 Note that in order to preserve the privacy of your respondents, you will only be able to view the validation status, respondent name, and last four digits of the response ID for these unsubmitted responses (not their actual contents).
 However, you can see how many validation errors have occurred so far and how many fields have been completed.

 ![unsubmitted responses](../images/unsubmitted_responses.png)